Erebiola: Description

 Butler's ringlet has a wingspan of 35–43 mm, with a 40 mm average for males and a 37 mm average for females.

 Both males and females are smoky brown, though males tend towards the richer browns while the females tend towards the paler browns.
 The underside of the hindwing has wedge-shaped silvery-white marks.

 Both the underside and the topside of the wings have eyespots at the distal-most ends, surrounded by reddish-brown shading.
 There is variation between individuals in the number of eyespots, the extent of the reddish-brown colouring around the eyespots, and the silvery-white markings on the undersides of the hindwings.

 The egg is ivory with vertical ribbing.
-The larvae is similar coloured from head to tail, being yellow brown with dark and light lateral striping.
-A fully grown larvae is roughly 20 mm long.
+The larvae are similar coloured from head to tail, being yellow brown with dark and light lateral striping.
+A fully grown larva is roughly 20 mm long.
 The pupa is grey and cream with fine black spotting along the abdomen, changing to a brown on the rest of the body.
 The style of pupation is unknown.